Australian Classical Theatre

-Over the past decade we have built a reputation for innovative adaptations and award winning productions of works by C.J.
+Over the past decade and a half we have built a reputation for innovative adaptations and award winning productions of works by C.J.
 Dennis, Henry Lawson and Barbara Baynton.
-Our recent change of name reaffirms our policy whilst expanding the scope of our work to include international classical works.
+Our recent change of name reaffirms our policy whilst expanding the scope of our work to include international classical works and the creation of new writing based on Australian historical events.
 We continue our commitment to touring this work as widely as possible in search of new audiences.

 Anton Chekhov is known the world over for his writings on love, and yet the most memorable of Chekhov's love stories is not one that he wrote, but rather one that he lived—with Olga Knipper, actress and leading lady of the Moscow Art Theatre.